 Make note that before launching Glossier in 2014, the owner Emily Weiss worked on a beauty website that helped her understand more about her target audience, the challenges involved, and techniques to offer something different and better than other brands.

-Ensure you know about your customers before attempting to use Glossier’s marketing tactic, else you may miss the mark.
+Ensure you know about your customers before attempting to use Glossier’s marketing tactic, or else you may miss the mark.

 The use of augmented reality (L’Oreal)